Astrofox-Studios/Skript/README.md

 ---

+# This is a FORK for out event
+Adding a new variable type: "Binary"

 # Skript
 **Skript** is a Minecraft plugin for Paper/Spigot, which allows server owners and other people to modify their servers without learning Java.
 It can also be useful if you